We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Wealth on a wall scroll or portrait.

 This Chinese and Japanese word for "success" is often used to refer to "career success" but is also used for other successes in life.

-It matches the western dictionary definition of "The achievement of something desired, planned, or attempted".
-And it's also used it this old Chinese proverb: which means Failure is the Mother of Success.
+It matches the western dictionary definition of “The achievement of something desired, planned, or attempted.”
+And It's also used in this old Chinese proverb: which means Failure is the Mother of Success.

 See Also: Prosperity

-Note that the written characters for sushi are exactly the same in both Chinese and Japanese.
-However, the first character is actually a modern Japanese / Simplified Chinese so in some cases it will be written differently in Taiwan, Hong Kong and some older Japanese sushi restaurants.
+Note that the written characters for sushi are the same in Chinese and Japanese.
+However, the first character is actually a modern Japanese / Simplified Chinese, so in some cases, it will be written differently in Taiwan, Hong Kong, and some older Japanese sushi restaurants where you might see 壽司 instead of 寿司.

-In Chinese this word meaning treasure, something you value highly, or something very precious to you.
+In Chinese, 珍寶 means treasure, something you value highly, or something very precious to you.

-In Japanese, this has a meaning like "rare treasure".
+In Japanese, 珍寶 has a meaning like “rare treasure.”

-The first character can mean precious thing or treasure.
-The second character can mean a jewel or gem, a treasure or simply precious.
+珍 can mean a precious thing or treasure. 寶 can mean a jewel or gem, a treasure, or simply precious.
 Together these two characters reinforce each other into a word that clearly means treasure.

 寶 means precious thing or treasure.